Melrose, Bronx: Demographics

 Melrose is a high-density neighborhood with a population consisting primarily of Latin Americans and African Americans.
 Almost half of the population lives below the federal poverty line.

-Based on data from the 2010 United States Census, the population of Melrose, including northeastern Mott Haven, was 39,214, a change of 6,019 (15.3%) from the 33,195 counted in 2000.
+Based on data from the 2010 United States census, the population of Melrose, including northeastern Mott Haven, was 39,214, a change of 6,019 (15.3%) from the 33,195 counted in 2000.
 Covering an area of 396.81 acres, the neighborhood had a population density of 98.8 PD/acre.

 The racial makeup of the neighborhood was 1.5% (571) White, 27.5% (10,787) African American, 0.2% (84) Native American, 0.8% (314) Asian, 0% (11) Pacific Islander, 0.2% (93) from other races, and 0.7% (260) from two or more races.
 Hispanic or Latino of any race were 69.1% (27,094) of the population.

 The entirety of Community District 1, which comprises Melrose and Mott Haven, had 98,403 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 77.6 years.
 This is lower than the median life expectancy of 81.2 for all New York City neighborhoods.
-Most inhabitants are youth and middle-aged adults: 28% are between the ages of between 0–17, 28% between 25–44, and 21% between 45–64.
+Most inhabitants are youth and middle-aged adults: 28% are between the ages of between 0–17, 28% between 25 and 44, and 21% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 12% and 10% respectively.

 As of 2017, the median household income in Community Districts 1 and 2, including Longwood, was $20,966.
 In 2018, an estimated 29% of Melrose and Mott Haven residents lived in poverty, compared to 25% in all of the Bronx and 20% in all of New York City.
 One in eight residents (12%) were unemployed, compared to 13% in the Bronx and 9% in New York City.
 Rent burden, or the percentage of residents who have difficulty paying their rent, is 58% in Melrose and Mott Haven, compared to the boroughwide and citywide rates of 58% and 51% respectively.
 Based on this calculation, as of 2018, Melrose and Mott Haven are considered to be low-income relative to the rest of the city and is gentrifying.

 Land use and terrain

 Melrose is dominated by large residential housing complexes of various types, primarily public housing, and tenement style apartment buildings.
 Most of the original housing stock which consisted of older multi-unit homes and tenements were structurally damaged by arson during the citywide fiscal crisis and eventually razed by the city.
-In the last decade, construction of modern 2 and 3 unit row-houses and apartment buildings have increased the percentage of owners versus renters.
+In the last decade, construction of modern 2- and 3-unit row-houses and apartment buildings have increased the percentage of owners versus renters.
 The neighborhood contains one of the highest concentrations of NYCHA projects in the Bronx.
 The terrain is somewhat hilly.